Application Management in Grackle

 Removing Applications

-$ grapp delete
+grapp delete APPNAME

 Deletes the specified application account, but preserves the data so that the new command can recreate the account if desired.

-$ grapp purge
+grapp purge APPNAME

 The same as the delete command, except it goes scorched earth and forever deletes everything associated with the application from the system.